1951 New Zealand waterfront dispute: Political response

-Outcomes
+Snap election

 Holland condemned the action as "industrial anarchy", and explicitly sought a mandate to deal with the lockout by calling a snap election.
 The opposition Labour Party, now led by Walter Nash, attempted to take a moderate position in the dispute, with Nash saying that "we are not for the waterside workers, and we are not against them".
 Labour's neutral position merely ended up displeasing both sides, however, and Nash was widely accused of indecision and lack of courage.
 The government was re-elected with an increased majority in the ensuing 1951 election.
 Holland was seen as opportunistically using the strike to distract voters from the other issue of rapidly rising inflation which could have made the scheduled election in 1952 harder for him to win.

+Aftermath

-Militant unionism in New Zealand was crushed and the union movement remained fractured for years between the FOL and the defeated militants.
+Militant unionism in New Zealand was crushed in the wake of the strike, and the union movement remained fractured for years between the FOL and the defeated militants.
 The Labour Party was likewise split between the ardent anti-Communists, led by Bob Semple and Angus McLagan, and the moderates, such as Walter Nash and Arnold Nordmeyer.
 There was a concurrent tension between the FOL and the Labour Party for many years following the strike.

 Much later it emerged that the families of both Keith Locke and Mark Blumsky were under surveillance by the Police Special Branch (now the New Zealand Security Intelligence Service).